 - Integration of third party data and analytical tools

-The Management Console is the adminstrative control interface for monitoring and controlling the ecosystem of executing process instances.
-The target user is any individual responsible for applications adminstration and operations.
+The Management Console is the administrative control interface for monitoring and controlling the ecosystem of executing process instances.
+The target user is any individual responsible for applications administration and operations.

 The Console is designed to efficiently manage any number of running instances, from one to several million, with smart search allowing any instance or group of instances to be identified according to both simple and complex matching criteria.
 Process instance state can be inspected and controlled, with comprehensive security rights and authorizations controlling which individual or role can view and/or alter any aspect.